 Sec.
-40.02. - Exception, certain residential dwelling units.
+40.02.
+Exception, certain residential dwelling units of owner-occupied buildings.

-An owner-occupied single-family house, duplex, or condominium unit shall be exempted from the requirement to have and maintain a fire certificate of occupancy.
-"Owner-occupied" means the house, duplex or condominium dwelling unit for which the exemption is claimed is the owner's principle residence.
+An Oowner-occupied single-family houses, owner-occupied duplexes, and or owner-occupied condominium units shall be exempted from the requirement to have and maintain a fire certificate of occupancy.
+"O wner-occupied" means the house, duplex or condominium dwelling unit for which the exemption is claimed is the owner's principle residence.
 For the purposes of this exception, "owner" means a natural person and does not include a corporation, partnership, or other entity.